Daviddlh1/Daviddlh1/README.md

 - Has a controlled form to create new video games in the data base
 - Has a Pagination.

+#### What did I learn?

+I practice with the entire stack I've been learning for a about a year ago and react-redux hooks.

 ### Netflix Clone

 <img align="center" src="./assets/Netflix-clone.gif">